 Position the bow onto the front side of the bag, when looking at the front of the bag make a decision as to how you wish to open the bag, with the zipper towards the right or left?
 I personally prefer to open the zipper towards the right as I am right handed.

-Position the bow against the markings made in first step.
+Position the bow against the markings made in the first step.
 Line up both the top and bottom edges and check that the bow is straight across the width of the purse.
-If you would rather your bow isn’t in the middle of the purse you can position it higher or lower, just remember that you have a seam allowance at the bottom and side edges.
+If you would rather your bow isn’t in the middle of the purse you can position it higher or lower, just remember that you have a seam allowance at the bottom and side edges of the main purse.

 Open the zipper.
 Fold the purse with the right sides together and match the top edge and all other edges (ignore the bow if it extends).
 Hold in place with wonder clips or bulldog clips.

-Complete the sewing process as demonstrated with the plain purse – link!
+Complete the sewing process as demonstrated with the plain purse: DIY Leather Purse (Plain).
 Stitch starting at the top edge (next to the zip tabs) on both sides and sew down to the bottom.
 Stitch following the 1/2″ (1cm) seam allowance, use a 2.5mm stitch length and back stitch at the start and end.
 I recommend sewing off the fabric at the start so that this area is nice and secure.
-If your machine struggles to feed the fabric through use the hand wheel to walk the stitches in this section slowly.
+If your machine struggles to feed the fabric through, use the hand wheel to walk the stitches in this section slowly.
 If you are able to use the walking foot it will help, however you may find that the zipper tab is in the way and you need to use the zipper foot.

 Finally stitch along the bottom edge using the same seam allowance 1/2″ (1cm) and back stitching past the previous rows of stitching to secure these areas.
 If the bag is going to take a lot of strain or tension I would recommend sewing over the first row of stitching, or using a smaller stitch length of 1.5mm for reinforcement.